-These are ideas to help teachers relate animals they have seen at the Zoo to further learning about animal adaptations.
+These are ideas to help teachers relate animals they have seen at the zoo to further learning about animal adaptations.
 Use these ideas with or without the pre-made activities and worksheets on the previous pages.

-- 1. Create a 'zoo guide book' of your school trip to Colchester Zoo.
-Have students write articles about the animals they saw and include pictures/sketches they made during the trip.
-Students should note adaptations for each animals - 2.
+- 1. This idea is the second part to task 10 in the pre-zoo trip classroom ideas.
+Having chosen their animal and answered their questions have the students create a poster showing the adaptations the animal has that help it survive. - 2.
+Create a 'zoo guide book' of your school trip to Colchester Zoo.
+Have students write article about the animals they saw, and include pictures/sketches they made during the trip.
+Students should note adaptations for each animal. - 3.
 Using their memory, pupils can create a map of the Zoo.
 Include animals that they saw and areas they remember (including food, toilets, play areas, etc.).
 After drawing from memory compare their maps to an actual map of the Zoo.
-What's different? - 3.
+What's different? - 4.
 Have the students design zoo enclosures for animals they saw.
-Remind them to include features suitable for the animal's adaptations (e.g. sloths need climbing structures, hippos need water, Amur tigers don't need heat, etc.) - 4.
-Research different habitats and have students design an animal with specific adaptations for that habitat. - 5.
+Remind them to include features suitable for the animal's adaptations (e.g. sloths need climbing structures, hippos need water, Amur tigers don't need heat, etc.) - 5.
+Research different habitats and have students design an animal with specific adaptations for that habitat. - 6.
 Play animal charades.
-Divide the class into teams and each team must act out an animal's movements.
-Use animals they observed at the zoo, with a focus on how they are adapted to moving. - 6.
+Divide the class into team and each team must act out an animal's movements.
+Use animals they observed at the Zoo, with a focus on how they are adapted to moving. - 7.
 Research a specific country/places/habitat (but not the animals that live there).
 Have pupils draw and design an animal that would be adapted to this location.
 After designing a made up creature, look at pictures of real animals from that location.
-Compare what the pupils made up creatures to the real creatures, do they look the same? - 7.
-Create a poster which includes key points the students learnt about adaptations whilst visiting the Zoo. - 8.
-Divide the class into small groups.
-Give each group a habitat or a type of food an animal eats, and ask them to think what adaptations an animal will need in order to survive.
+Compare the pupils made up creatures to the real creatures, do they look the same?